Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 \item Distribution of the molecular gas into GMCs.
 Cloud masses and sizes are obtained from random sampling of the observed GMC mass-spectrum in nearby quiescent galaxies and applying the local GMC mass-size relation.

 \item GMC thermal structure.
-A radial density profile is adopted for each GMC and used to calculate the temperature structure throughout individual clouds, taking into account heating and cooling mechanisms relevant for neutral and molecular gas, when exposed to the local cosmic ray and attenuated FUV fields.
+A radial density profile is adopted for each GMC and used to calculate the temperature structure throughout individual clouds, taking into account heating and cooling mechanisms relevant for neutral and molecular gas, when exposed to the local CR and attenuated FUV fields.

 \item Radiative transport of CO lines.
 Finally, the CO line spectra are calculated separately for each GMC with a radiative transfer code and accumulated on a common velocity axis for the entire galaxy. \end{enumerate}